SanTanBan/Sudoku/README.md

-# Godspeed towards the best ILP formulation for Sudoku
+# Godspeeding towards the best ILP formulation for Sudoku

 To Mr. Forrest,